robleroni/Puerro/docs/03-Virtual-DOM.md

 Spaces, tabs, or line breaks are all white spaces which are used to format code.
 In HTML markup, these white spaces are normally only for readability purposes and are not impacting the layout of a page.

 However, there are exceptions.
-In case there are white spaces between inline elements, the are getting collapsed and displayed as a single space.
+In case there are white spaces between inline elements, they are getting collapsed and displayed as a single space.

 ```html
 <button>Puerro</button>